abhinavreddy08/esa-sms-api-service/README.md

 # SMS Microservice

 This is a simple API service that exposes the following 2 APIs that accepts JSON data as input.
-Use only POST HTTOP method.If the API request is sent using any other HTTP method apart from POST, return HTTP 405.
+Use only POST HTTP method.If the API request is sent using any other HTTP method apart from POST, return HTTP 405.

 Tech stack used – Node js , Express and MongoDB.